smithylee81/MS1-SuburbanMassage/README.md

         1. As a First Time Visitor, I want to easily understand the the purpose of the site, what treatments are available and learn more about the masssage therapist.
         2. As a First Time Visitor, I want to see positive feedback from previous clients and access social media information to build my confidence in the therapist to help make a decision on whether I choose this particular service or not.
         3. As a First Time Visitor, I want to clearly see what the costs of treatments are, which is also a determinatng factor in choosing any service.
-        4. As a First Time Visitor, I also want to to be able to make effortless contact with the therapist should I choose to proceed, whether this is by calling directly, emailing or submitting an online enquiry.
+        4. As a First Time Visitor, I also want to to be able to make effortless contact with the therapist should I choose to proceed, whether this is submitting an online enquiry or contacting via facebook page.

     - #### Returning Visitor Goals
         1. As a Returning Visitor, I want to be able to see if any new treatments are available and any special offers.